Eye Twitching: Causes, Solutions, and Prevention

 1. Why is my eye twitching?

 There are a number of reasons why your eye might be twitching.
-Low calcium, low magnesium, and alkalosis are the most common causes of eye twitching.
+Low calcium levels, inadequate magnesium intake, and alkalosis are the most common causes of eye twitching.

 2. When should I be worried about eye twitching?

-If your eye twitching becomes severe, won’t go away, or is accompanied by light sensitivity, involuntary blinking, blurry vision, or eye pain, you should consult a healthcare professional.
+If your eye twitching becomes severe, persists, or is accompanied by symptoms such as light sensitivity, involuntary blinking, blurry vision, or eye pain, it’s important to consult a healthcare professional.

 3. What deficiency causes eye twitching?